ABOUT

 Dean Moss

-Moss arrived in New York in 1979 on a ballet scholarship with the Dance Theater of Harlem.
+Moss arrived in New York City in 1979 on a ballet scholarship with the Dance Theater of Harlem.
 He studied directly under Martha Graham, toured with the Louis Falco Dance Company, and performed in the Paris company of Broadway’s revival West Side Story, all in the early 1980’s.
-Subsequently he danced ten years (1983-93) with the post-modern choreographer David Gordon in The Pick-up Performance Company: the artist’s experiential introduction to contemporary art.
-Moss became the Curator of Dance and Performance at The Kitchen Center for Experimental Art and the Avant-Garde (1999-2004, Curatorial Advisor until 2009).
+Subsequently he danced ten years with the post-modern choreographer David Gordon in The Pick-up Performance Company: leaving in 1993 to pursue his own work.

 (CV) (Artist’s Statement) (Archive)